Atayef (Middle Eastern Stuffed Pancakes)

 • 1 cup Water

-• 2 tablespoons Rose Water or Orange Blossom
+• 2 tbsp Rose Water or Orange Blossom

 Instructions